dbakuntsev/simply.ffmpeg-parser/README.md

   the current command against that version's option/filter set.
 - **Live analysis.** The textarea auto-analyzes after a short debounce, so edits are reflected immediately without a button click.
-- **Flow chart.** A D3-powered diagram of inputs → filters → outputs, with
-  edges following the actual stream routing implied by `-map`, `-filter_complex` labels, and per-output options.
+- **Pipeline chart.** A railroad-style diagram with five stage columns (input → demuxer → transform → muxer → output) that traces the processing pipeline implied by `-map`, `-filter_complex` labels, file pads (`0:v`), and per-output options.
+Rails carry stream-type labels where the routing makes them inferrable.
 - **Tree list.** A structured view of every parsed token grouped by scope (globals, per-input, per-output, per-filter-chain).
 - **Inspector drawer.** Click any node in the chart or tree to open a side-drawer (or modal on smaller screens) with the option's official description, accepted values, scope, and a link into the rendered FFmpeg HTML reference for that exact version.
+Selecting a node also highlights the matching span in the command textarea (offset-aware — it sees through quotes into filtergraph args) and scrolls it into view.
 - **Diagnostics panel.** Per-token warnings and errors with click-to-jump highlighting back into the textarea.
-- **Filter parsing.** `-filter_complex` expressions are split into chains and arguments (quote- and paren-depth aware); `-vf` / `-af` are recognized as filter graphs without further decomposition.
+- **Filter parsing.** `-filter_complex`, `-vf`, `-af`, and `-lavfi` are all parsed as filtergraphs with the same offset-aware decomposition into chains, steps, and arguments — quote-, paren-, and escape-aware, with support for both single and double quotes.

 ## Repo layout